Bibio marci

 Bibio marci or St. Mark's fly or hawthorn fly, is a species of fly from the family Bibionidae.
 It is found across much of Europe.
 Their common name comes from the fact that the adults usually emerge around St Mark's Day, 25 April.

-Biology
+Description

+Adult specimens are usually 12-14mm in length.
+They can be observed hovering with their prominent legs dangling below.
+The adults feed on nectar and are considered an important pollinator.

+The body is entirely shiny black and covered in dark hairs, and the wings are translucent or milky-white with prominent dark veins along the leading costal margin.

+The species exhibits sexual dimorphism in eye structure: